 You can update existing conditional formattings in an Excel file.
 For instance, let us update the Condition Area in the formatting we had added in the very first example of this article.
 You can notice in that screenshot as well that the area is set as A1:C10.
 Let us continue that example and further include E6:G8 cells.
 The following code snippet can be used to update the condition area:

 The below screenshot highlights how the same condition is extended to another area specified in the code snippet.

-The highlighted area on this screenshot is the example of how the updating of the Condition Area works.
+The highlighted area on this screenshot is an example of how the updating of the Condition Area works.
 The cells in range E6:G8 are now appended to the condition area.

 In the above blog post, we have explored a few of the possibilities that you can utilize in your applications.
 You can further refer to API references, API documentation, and different SDKs of Aspose.Cells for Cloud API.
 We look forward to your feedback or suggestions at Free Support Forums.
 Cheers!